-Back to the social media giants, and Twitter Ads is a useful PPC ad tool for business owners.
+Back to the social media giants, Twitter Ads (or X Ads as of recently) is a useful PPC ad tool for business owners.

 Most of these speak for themselves.
-There is another option too which is the Promote Mode, an automated ad bidding option which allows you to tweet and carry on as normal.
-Twitter will then promote your tweets, bumping them up to around 30,000 additional people.
+There is another option too, which is the Promote Mode, an automated ad bidding option that allows you to tweet and carry on as normal.
+X will then promote your tweets, bumping them up to around 30,000 additional people.

 For a flat rate of US$99 per month, this can be quite an effective PPC method.

-Like all of the social media networks, the benefits of using Twitter PPC ads allows you to target by interest, demographic and geographic location.
+Like all social media networks, the benefits of using X PPC ads allow you to target by interest, demographic and geographic location.

-- Twitter is one of the cheapest social media ad networks
+- X is one of the cheapest social media ad networks

 - Powerful demographic targeting

-- Can be useful for both B2B and B2C
+- It can be useful for both B2B and B2C

 Here’s a stat for you.
 50% of American millennial men use Twitch.
 Got your attention?
 Yes, Twitch has the potential to be a very powerful ad network.

-If you’re not up to speed, Twitch is a live streaming platform which was built on live gaming.
-These days, you’ll find musicians, vloggers and more all live streaming on this rapidly growing platform.
+If you’re not up to speed, Twitch is a live streaming platform that was built on live gaming.
+These days, you’ll find musicians, bloggers, and more all live streaming on this rapidly growing platform.

 Ads on Twitch can appear as: